 Under the alleged scheme, instead of Birdsall Services Group making corporate political contributions to campaigns and political organizations that would disqualify it from public contracts awarded by certain government agencies, shareholders and employees of the firm allegedly made personal political contributions of $300 or less, which are deemed unreportable.
 Multiple personal checks were bundled together at BSG and sent to the appropriate campaign or political organization.
 It is alleged that the shareholders and employees were then illegally reimbursed by Birdsall, directly or indirectly, through added bonus payments, and the firm falsely omitted the illegally reimbursed contributions in documents filed with the Election Law Enforcement Commission (ELEC) and with government agencies that awarded the firm engineering services contracts.
 The scheme allegedly continued for more than six years and involved hundreds of thousands of dollars in contributions.

 All of the defendants face first-degree counts of conspiracy and money laundering, as well as other charges.
 The first-degree charges carry a sentence of 10 to 20 years in state prison, and the money laundering counts also carry fines and penalties of up to $1 million.
 The indictment is merely an accusation and the defendants are presumed innocent until proven guilty.

-Two employees of the marketing department of Birdsall previously pleaded guilty to participating in the scheme and are awaiting sentencing.
+An employee of the marketing department of Birdsall previously pleaded guilty to participating in the scheme and is awaiting sentencing.